Hyperbolic contact symplectic lifts: Classification of automorphism groups in low dimension

-While Isaev's classification gives us a good starting point, we still need to consider whether a given group can be realized as the group of $V$-automorphisms of some contact structure $V$.
-The following lemma will be necessary to determine which contact, symplectic, or volume forms are compatible with a given group action.
+While Isaev's classification gives us a starting point, we still need to preserve symplectic forms up to scale.
+We need the following lemma of classical invariant theory to determine which contact, symplectic, or volume forms are compatible with a given group action.